 2. Peanut Butter

-This adds a source of healthy fats and protein to the rice krispie treats.
-It also helps hold all of the krispies together.
-You can use another type of nut butter if peanut butter allergies are a concern.
+This adds a source of healthy fats and protein to the Rice Krispie treats.
+It also helps hold all of the Krispies together.
+You can use another type of nut butter if peanut allergy is a concern.

 Honey adds a touch of sweetness while keeping these treats refined sugar-free.